Betrayed by Attention: A Simple yet Effective Approach for Self-supervised Video Object Segmentation: Experiments

 \subsection{Ablation Study}

 In the ablation study, we utilize DINO ViT-S/8 as the frozen backbone.
 We report FG-ARI and IoU on YouTube-VIS-2019 and $\mathcal{J}\&\mathcal{F}$ on DAVIS-17-Unsupervised for multi-object segmentation.
-For additional ablation studies, please refer to the appendix.

 \textbf{Training objective $\mathcal{L}_{\text{s}}$, $\mathcal{L}_{\text{m}}$, and $w$.} To understand the contribution of each component to the VOS performance, we individually evaluate each loss item as depicted in Table~\ref{tab:loss}.
 Compared to the baseline without training, the inclusion of semantic consistency loss $\mathcal{L}_{\text{s}}$ with entropy-based weighting mechanism $w$ (second row) elevates FG-ARI from 23.4 to 30.1 on YouTube-VIS-19.
 Furthermore, the motion consistency loss $\mathcal{L}_{\text{m}}$ (third row) yields even more substantial improvements, resulting in FG-ARI reaching 39.9.
-This echos with our preliminary observations that the dynamic motions, as a manifestation of spatio-temporal dependencies, plays a more significant role than semantics in fine-grained object segmentation.
+This aligns with our preliminary observations that dynamic motions play a more significant role than semantics in fine-grained object segmentation.
 Combining all components (fourth row) provides the best results, highlighting the synergy between the components.
-Additionally, removing the weighting function $w$ (fifth row) slightly decreases the performance on both two benchmarks, affirming the necessity of entropy normalization to prioritize informative regions.
+Additionally, removing the weighting function $w$ (fifth row) slightly decreases the performance on both two benchmarks, affirming the value of entropy normalization to prioritize informative regions.